 According to the Hechinger Report, the average college and university charges about $4,500, or $18.75 per day, for a three-meal-a-day dining contract for typical 9-month academic year.
-With that sort of price tag, it’s important to think about your food needs and habits before selecting a plan.
+With that sort of college cost price tag, it’s important to think about your food needs and habits before selecting a plan.

 Frequency of Eating

 Are you a two or three meals a day person?
 For those who only eat two meals a day, check into whether there is an 14-meal plan option.
-This may also be good for the person who wants to build into their budget purchasing the skinny latte from their favorite brasserie.
+This may also be good for the person who wants to build into their college cost budget purchasing the skinny latte from their favorite brasserie.
 If you are more of a standard three meals a day person, then check out the meal plan that will accommodate you.